 CLEAN ENERGY WORKFORCE DEVELOPMENT IN NEW ENGLAND

-UPDATE!
-MassCEC is now accepting applications for the spring session of the 2014 Massachusetts Clean Energy Center Internship Program.
-Go to the Massachusetts Directory, where you’ll find more information at the center of the homepage.
+Mar 27, 2014—UPDATE!
+MassCEC is now accepting applications for the summer session of the 2014 Massachusetts Clean Energy Center Internship Program.

 Governor Patrick Proclaims Oct 14-20 “Careers in Energy Week” in Massachusetts

 Oct 15, 2013—Governor Deval Patrick issued a proclamation designating this week as “Careers in Energy Week,” encouraging MA residents to consider careers in the Commonwealth’s growing energy-related industries.
 Energy-related industries across the state provide careers to tens of thousands of residents ranging from line workers to engineers, customer service representatives to accountants, chemists to environmentalists, power plant operators to solar installers and manufacturers.

 Sept 2013 —For the third straight year, the Massachusetts clean energy economy is growing.
 The 2013 Massachusetts Clean Energy Industry Report shows clean energy jobs grew by 11.8% from 2012 to 2013.
 In just the past two years, clean energy sector jobs have grown by 24% overall.
 This success in growing clean energy jobs provides further evidence of Massachusetts’ role as a leader in the clean energy economy.
 Read the report

 Renewable Energy 2013 Conference & Expo: Oct 28 & 29 in VT